 Another benefit is that they cure more slowly than cyanoacrylates, so re-alignment and spreading over a large surface will be possible.
 Some varieties also have strong durability against harsh environments, even including being fully submerged in water.
 While two-part structural acrylics aren’t as convenient to use as super glue, they’re worth it to create a lasting bond if you’re working with a difficult rubber like EPDM.

 Still a bit baffled about your type of rubber or which is the best glue for your specific rubber adhesion?
 No problem—we understand how many unique projects are out there!
-Just get in touch with the experts at Hotmelt.com online or by calling (877) 933-3343 any time.
+Just get in touch with our experts at Hotmelt.com online.

 Ask a Question